GestionSystemesTelecom/gst-library/README.md

 ## How to build Nuget Package

-If you are on Windows, run this commande line : `.\build.ps1 -t BuildPackages`
+If you are on Windows, run this commande line : `.\build.ps1`
-If you are on Linux, run this commande line : `.\build.sh -t BuildPackages`
+If you are on Linux, run this commande line : `.\build.sh`